jjcremmers/jjcremmers.github.io/_pages/fe-showcase.md

 layout: page
 title: "Dawn · Finite Element Framework"
 permalink: /dawn-showcase/
-nav: true          # if you want it in the menu, depends on your nav setup
+nav: false          # if you want it in the menu, depends on your nav setup
 ---

 <div class="fe-showcase">